On the Holographic Dual of a Symmetry Operator at Finite Temperature

 To round out the calculation, we observe that on the CFT side of the calculation, $\delta \varphi_{a} = -\alpha_{a}$, so we get:

 The CFT\ thus yields the expectation value:

 where we have introduced the formal ``expectation value'' obtained from the index:

 Turning to the gravity dual, this is exactly the answer we should have expected!
 The corresponding dynamical brane wraps the outer horizon at $r=r_{+}$.
-In particular, in the approximation where backreaction can be neglected, the brane sources a deficit angle:\footnote{This result follows from reference \cite{Cvetic:2025kdn}, using results obtained in reference \cite{Arav:2024exg}.}
+In particular, in the approximation where backreaction can be neglected, the brane sources a deficit angle:\footnote{This result follows from reference \cite{Cvetic:2025kdn}, using results obtained in reference \cite{Arav:2024exg}.
+Note that we are working in the limit where $\alpha_{j}$ takes values in $[0,1)$ and is implicitly being treated as small; this accounts for the fact that our expression is not a periodic function of the $\alpha{_j}$.}

 So, we get the expected contribution to the real part of the on-shell action.
 Additionally, the imaginary part follows from the dynamical brane linking with the charged black hole (viewed as a heavy line operator in the bulk, see figure \ref{fig:LinkingBH}).
+The black hole carries charges $Q_a$, sourcing a background which is picked up by the brane according to \eqref{eq:rot} whose imaginary part is associated with the usual phase rotation of the symmetry action.
 All told, we get an exact match!